top of page

 • Help unify branding across disciplines

-Smaller events that can’t meet production requirements, however, may lose some spotlight as the sport shifts toward a polished national presentation.
+However, smaller events that can’t meet production requirements may lose some spotlight as the sport shifts toward a polished national presentation.

 4) Investments Aim to Reduce Barriers for Racers

-IHRA has emphasized logistical support—tow funds, operational standardization, and stronger event infrastructure—particularly in drag boat racing.
+IHRA has emphasized logistical support—tow funds, operational standardization, and stronger event infrastructure—especially in drag boat racing.
 These changes can reduce costs and uncertainty for traveling teams.

 5) Development Ladders Are Expanding for New Racers